bity3pip/Wikilytics/README.md

 It retrieves articles, preprocesses their content, and uses Retrieval-Augmented Generation (RAG) to answer natural language questions with accuracy and context.

 ## 📖Features
-✅Wikipedia integration – fetch full article content directly from the Wikipedia API ✅Content preprocessing – clean and chunk articles to provide high-quality context for the model ✅Question answering – ask natural language questions and get grounded answers using a RAG (Retrieval-Augmented Generation) pipeline powered by LangChain
+✅ Wikipedia integration – fetch full article content directly from the Wikipedia API

+✅ Content preprocessing – clean and chunk articles to provide high-quality context for the model

+✅ Question answering – ask natural language questions and get grounded answers using a RAG (Retrieval-Augmented Generation) pipeline powered by LangChain

-✅Article summarization – generate concise summaries of articles ✅Related resources – return article metadata and useful links alongside answers
+✅ Article summarization – generate concise summaries of articles

+✅ Related resources – return article metadata and useful links alongside answers

 ## ⛏️ Built Using
 - [```Python```](https://www.python.org)